Elementary School Handbooks

 The students will be given their lunch cards -with pin number -to bring to the cafeteria until they have the number memorized.
 The teacher will collect the cards back for safe keeping each day.
 Once the pin number is memorized, the card will not have to be brought to lunch.
 The teacher will have the cards should the student need a reminder.

-The accepted means of paying for school lunches are cash, check, or MySchoolBucks payment.
+The accepted means of paying for food or beverage items are cash, check, or MySchoolBucks payment.
 Cash and checks are accepted and processed with no fee.
 MySchoolBucks includes convenience fees depending on the type of payment.
 These fees all go to Heartland Payment Systems (owner of MySchoolBucks).
 None of it is kept by the school.
 Paying by credit card through MySchoolBucks incurs a fixed $3.25 per transaction with a credit card for school lunch and 4.95% for school store payments.
 Paying by e-check incurs a fixed fee of $2.75 per transaction.
 To minimize this fixed fee, there is an annual option for e-check transactions that can be accessed through MySchoolBucks.
 The annual fee is $12.95 per child or $26.95 per family (more than 2 children) and allows unlimited e-check transactions with no additional fee.

 To access the annual option from a computer: